 This is movement off the ball or movement when you don’t have the ball.
-I’m sure we’ve all heard the expression “bumblebee soccer”.
+I’m sure we’ve all heard the expression “bumblebee soccer.”
 This typically happens with young kids in youth soccer.
-The kids swarm around the ball and wherever it goes, so do all the kids.
+The kids swarm around the ball, and wherever it goes, so do all the kids.
 This usually means there isn’t much passing or even dribbling.
 It is mostly just kicking at the ball.
 The sooner youth players can learn how to spread out and move the ball around the field, the more they will be able to contribute to the game.

 How to move off the ball

-When a player doesn’t have the ball they should move to open space.
-This gives the player with the ball an option to pass and to quickly get the ball somewhere safe from the opponent.
+When a player doesn’t have the ball, they should move to an open space.
+This gives the player with the ball an option to pass and quickly get the ball somewhere safe from the opponent.
 Then when the other team swarms to the ball, the next pass should go to another player that ran to a different open space.
 This will keep the other team running in circles all game.

-Like anything else; Practice makes perfect and these skills will help build a firm foundation.
+Like anything else, Practice makes perfect, and these skills will help build a firm foundation.

 To quote Cruijff again.